Ann Holt, Terra Ambulare (Earth Walk), 2013, acrylic paint on

 Cascade Road in South Hobart, Tasmania.
 The theme of this work is

-impermanence, the changing history of place and a reminder that
+the changing history of place and a reminder that we are all

-denote sites and events such as the cascading rivulet that lead to
+history such as the discovery of a cascading rivulet that led to

-the establishment of Australia's first brewery (Cascade).
-Images of
+the establishment of Australia's first brewery and female convicts

-the infamous folklore tale of the Flash mob refers to the
+in the local workhouse.
+A folklore tale of the infamous Flash

-front of the Governor's wife, Lady Jane Franklin, in protest of the
+visting Governor's wife, Lady Jane Franklin, in protest of

-noted the areas vegetation was 'very luxuriant'.
-In 1967
+1836 where he noted the areas vegetation was 'very luxuriant'.
+In

 silhouettes of tress in the painting concede to its devastation.

-species of birds and reptiles are included as well as a ghostly
+reptiles are included in the painting as well as a ghostly figure

-figure of Tasmania's long-lost extinct Thylacine that may have once
+of Tasmania's long-lost extinct Thylacine that may have once roamed

 Terra Ambulare (Earth Walk) was